Mr-Mehra-D-BUG/i-neuron-internship/backend/README.md

-# This is Frantend part of the website
+# This is Backend part of the website

-This project frantend was created in nodejs .
+This project backend was created in nodejs .

 ## Teechnology used

 In the project directory, we have use :
     <br>
     1> Node js <br>
-    2> React <br>
+    2> Express <br>
+    3> For database we have used MongoDb

 ### `npm start`